Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

   To export and convert multiple tasks from a calendar, find the required tasks using the `find()` method with an applicable filter, and then convert the found tasks one by one.

-## Receiving Notifications on Calendar Changes
+## Receive notifications on calendar changes

 You can keep the calendar in your application synchronized with user-specific calendars by receiving notifications in your application when calendar items are added, updated, or deleted.
 Every change made to the calendar database triggers an event for which you can define a notification.
 For batch mode operations, each operation generates only a single event.
 A recurring event is treated as one event.

 The `addChangeListener()` method of the `Calendar` interface registers an event listener, which starts asynchronously once the `addChangeListener()` method returns the subscription identifier for the listener.
 You can use the `CalendarChangeCallback` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarChangeCallback) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarChangeCallback) applications) to define listener event handlers for receiving the notifications.

-To receive notifications when calendar items are added, updated, or removed:
+To receive notifications when calendar items are added, updated, or removed, follow these steps:

 1. Define the needed variables: